Polkm/loomette-content/index.md

-Loomette is broken down into a set of sub categories called 'spools'.
-Please explore our curated content and find something new.
+Loomette is a currated collection of sub categories called 'spools' each spool is dedicated to preseting informative and interesting content of the hgihest quality.
+Please explore find something new or interesting to enjoy.

 [Gastronomy](/gastronomy)
 ----